upcmd/updocs-content/logs/f0185_vvvvv.md

     task Finally:
     Recovered from:   ERROR: Failed And Not Ignored!
 [You may want to continue and ignore the error]

+    ---Step1: [
-    ---Step1: [close_file: ensure the opened file is closed ]
+    close_fileensure the opened file is closed
+    ]
     {
       Name: "close_file",
       Do: {